What we do

 - ensuring senior leaders have arranged for the required audits to be carried out and receiving the results of those audits;

-3. Ensure the school staff have the resources and support they require to do their jobs well, including the necessary expertise on business management, external advice where necessary, effective appraisal and CPD (Continuing Professional Development), and suitable premises, and that the way in which those resources are used has impact.
+- including the necessary expertise on business management, external advice where necessary, effective appraisal and CPD (Continuing Personal Development) and suitable premises

 - appoint the headteacher and other senior leaders;